No organization is impervious to cyberattacks. But what separates resilient businesses from data breach victims is superior risk management.

 A security score drop could be indicative of new risks that should then be fed through steps 3 and 4 of this framework.

-UpGuard's comprehensive attack surface monitoring engine discovers security risks both internally and throughout the vendor network.
+UpGuard's comprehensive attack surface monitoring engine discovers potential risks and cybersecurity threats in your IT security both internally and throughout the vendor network.
 This risk management solution also manages the remediation process for all discovered risks, helping organizations address vulnerabilities before they're discovered by cyberattacks.